Awanish-26/SIH-template/README.md

-add your design files in template folder
+Add your html design files in template/pages folder CSS to static/css folder and additional images in static/assets folder